-Enjoy these used curriculum sale tips for the big day on June 7 at Kansas City First Church of the Nazarene!
+Enjoy these used curriculum sale tips for the big day on June 8!

 Prepare for parking challenges.

 The earlier you come to the sale, the better.
-Typically a long line forms outside the doors before 6:15 p.m. (opening time), so make sure you’re in the area and ready to wait!
+Typically a long line forms outside the doors before 6:15 p.m. (opening time).
+Therefore, make sure you’re in the area and ready to wait!